Beyond Borders: El Salvador Cultural Exchange 2026

 Program Description

-The Beyond Borders: El Salvador Cultural Exchange Project is a unique residency program that brings C’est Bon Music Academy to Central America to collaborate with the students and faculty of the Escuela Nacional de Música de El Salvador, formerly known as El Sistema de El Salvador.
-Accompanied by a team of C’est Bon Music faculty members, participants will engage in immersive, hands-on learning experiences in a vibrant new environment, bridging cultures through music.
+Building on the success of its inaugural year, Beyond Borders: El Salvador Cultural Exchange Project continues to unite young musicians from California and El Salvador through music and collaboration.
+This unique residency brings C’est Bon Music Academy to Central America to work alongside students and faculty of the Escuela Nacional de Música de El Salvador, formerly known as El Sistema de El Salvador.
+Guided by C’est Bon faculty, participants engage in immersive, hands-on learning experiences, including masterclasses, side-by-side rehearsals, chamber music sessions, and performances culminating at San Salvador’s iconic Teatro Nacional, with selected students performing solo with orchestra.

 A Word from our Partner Organization: